adamwoolhether/NetBox4CentOS8/README.md

 `app` specifies the actual Netbox app/site's admin user credentials.

 `ssl` specifies the self-signed cert information.
-These are option and can be left blank.
+These are optional and can be left blank.

 #### 2. Setup Target